 Adult fleece from Heather, a 2-year-old pure Perendale NC ewe.
 This shows how a “black” (NC) lamb’s fleece can lighten to gray, shading to cream-colored at the tips, as the sheep ages.
 I can only imagine how gorgeous a heathered yarn this would make when spun up.

 Three lightly washed locks from Heather’s fleece.
 This fleece was also exceptionally soft.

-Perendale sheep, originating as a Romney x Cheviot cross, are a “longwool” breed.
+Perendale sheep, originating as a Romney x Cheviot cross, are a “longwool” breed, although fine enough in micron count (28-35 microns) to more properly qualify as a “medium” breed.
 The “Fleece & Fiber Sourcebook” notes that Perendale is “easy and pleasant to spin”, and that its “slightly crisp quality should help texture patterns show up nicely in knitted or woven textiles”.
 Perendale fiber is best known for its “Nice, even crimp; open staples; yarns with light weight and warmth for their size, because they are high bulk”.
-Fleeces typically average a staple length of at least 5” and a micron count of 28-32.
+Fleeces typically average a staple length of at least 5”.
 We sell by the whole fleece only.

-Please contact us in advance if you’d like us to reserve a fleece from a particular lamb or adult sheep.
+Please contact us in advance if you’d like us to reserve a fleece from one of our lambs or adult sheep.